eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

         - ``1``
         - :ref:`recorder_downsampling`

+.. _recorder_history_depth:

+History Depth
+"""""""""""""

+The ``history-depth`` tag configures the history depth of the Fast DDS internal entities.
+By default, the depth of every RTPS History instance is :code:`5000`, which sets a constraint on the maximum number of samples a |ddsrecorder| instance can deliver to late joiner Readers configured with ``TRANSIENT_LOCAL`` `DurabilityQosPolicyKind <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/core/policy/standardQosPolicies.html#durabilityqospolicykind>`_.
+Its value should be decreased when the sample size and/or number of created endpoints (increasing with the number of topics) are big enough to cause memory exhaustion issues.
+If enough memory is available, however, the ``history-depth`` could be increased to deliver a greater number of samples to late joiners.

 .. _recorder_max_rx_rate:

 Max Reception Rate
 """"""""""""""""""

-Limits the frequency [Hz] at which samples are processed, by discarding messages received before :code:`1/max-rx-rate` seconds have elapsed since the last processed message was received.
+The ``max-rx-rate`` tag limits the frequency [Hz] at which samples are processed by discarding messages received before :code:`1/max-rx-rate` seconds have passed since the last processed message.
-When specified, ``max-rx-rate`` is set for all topics without distinction, but a different value can also set for a particular topic under the ``qos`` configuration tag within the builtin-topics list.
-This parameter only accepts non-negative values, and its default value is ``0`` (no limit).
+It only accepts non-negative numbers.
+By default it is set to ``0``; it processes samples at an unlimited reception rate.

 .. _recorder_downsampling:

 Downsampling
 """"""""""""

-Reduces the sampling rate of the received data by keeping *1* out of every *n* samples received (per topic), where *n* is the value specified in ``downsampling``.
+The ``downsampling`` tag reduces the sampling rate of the received data by only keeping *1* out of every *n* samples received (per topic), where *n* is the value specified under the ``downsampling`` tag.
-If ``max-rx-rate`` is also set, downsampling applies to messages that already managed to pass this filter.
+When the ``max-rx-rate`` tag is also set, down-sampling only applies to messages that have passed the ``max-rx-rate`` filter.
-When specified, this downsampling factor is set for all topics without distinction, but a different value can also set for a particular topic under the ``qos`` configuration tag within the builtin-topics list.
-This parameter only accepts positive integer values, and its default value is ``1`` (no downsampling).
+It only accepts positive integers.
+By default it is set to ``1``; it accepts every message.

 .. _recorder_manual_topics: